insafim/Promptception/README.md

-# Promptception: How Sensitive are VLLMsto Texual Prompts in MCQA?
+# Promptception: How Sensitive are VLLMs to Texual Prompts in MCQA?
 VLLMs